berkeley-scf/tutorial-dask-future/python-dask.md

 time.time() - t0   ## 28 seconds for one file
 ```

-I'm not sure why that didn't scale perfectly (i.e., that 21 files on 24 workers would take only 28 seconds),
+I'm not sure why that didn't scale perfectly (i.e., that 21 files on 21 or more workers would take only 28 seconds),
 but we do see that it was quite a bit faster than sequentially reading the data would be.

 # 6.6.
 Adaptive scaling